oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 : REQUIRED A String defining the purpose or intent of this transaction.

 `azd`:
-: OPTIONAL A JSON object that conatains values that remain immutable throughout the call chain.
+: OPTIONAL A JSON object that contains values that remain immutable throughout the call chain.

 `rctx`:
 : OPTIONAL A JSON object that describes the environmental context of the requested transaction.